-The purpose of this project is to identify a potential route that would extend SH 249 on new location spanning approximately 10 miles from FM 1774 to SH 105 in Grimes County.
+This project would extend SH 249 on new location spanning approximately 10 miles from FM 1774 to SH 105 in Grimes County.

 - A recommended study area for the proposed project was presented at an open house on October 29, 2013.
 Based on comments from the open house, TxDOT identified additional environmental constraints for design considerations.
 An evaluation process was started to identify and compare potential routes with the project purpose and needs.